 - You don’t make enough money to save money.

 - You spend too much money to save money.

 But guess what?
-There are at least five reasons why it’s hard to save money (that means there's 3 more than the two I just gave you).
+There are at least six reasons why it’s hard to save money.

-Let’s tackle this issue further, because once you see some of these reasons, you’re going to get clarity not only around your own situation, but around how to FIX it.
+Let’s tackle this issue further, because once you see some of these reasons, you’re going to get clarity not only around your own situation with struggling to save money, but around how to FIX it.

 Generally speaking, your income and mine increases over our lifetime.
 As we gain more knowledge, more expertise, and more experience in learning how to earn money, our income *should* rise (averaged over the years).